sasinhe/simple-projects/README.md

 # simple-projects
-Some simple things i've done while training python.
+Some simple things I've done while training some programming languages.

+The projects are:
+-Hangman (python): A simple hangman game that doesn't need a input word.